openbudgets/pipeline-fragments/FDPtoRDF/README.md

 The details about the execution can then be seen in the Executions view of LinkedPipes UI.

 ### Input
+The pipeline uses a .jsonld FDP descriptor as the main input.
+It can be either POSTed to it directly, or in the form of a .jsonld file containing its URL.

+**POSTing FDP descriptor directly:**
-The input of the pipeline is a .jsonld FDP descriptor file sent in the POST request (datapackage.jsonld in the CURL example above).
+The first option of input of the pipeline is a .jsonld FDP descriptor file sent in the POST request (datapackage.jsonld in the CURL example above).
 The file must
+- be named 'datapackage.jsonld'
 - correspond to the [FDP descriptor specification](http://fiscal.dataprotocols.org/spec/#descriptor--datapackagejson) and in addition to it:
 - have the .jsonld extension
 - all references to CSV data files (resources' paths) in it must be dereferencable URLs